mlos/inbus/README.rst

 of messages between one or more publishers and one or more subscribers.

-* Central broker:  no complex relationships
+* Central broker: No complex relationships
 * Limited scope: Does not try to be all things to all people
 * Connectionless: No flow control, no guaranteed message delivery
 * Simple JSON based protocol